 Day 5: Rifugio Alimonta to Passo Grosté along via ferrata Bocchette Alte

-14 km / 8.7 miles
+Distance: 14 km / 8.7 mi

-790 m / 2600 feet elevation gain
+Elevation gain: 790 m / 2600 ft

-1000 m / 3280 feet elevation loss
+Elevation loss: 1000 m / 3280 ft

 The last day did not disappoint in the views department!
 We were lucky to wake up to clear blue skies.
 To make the most of it we skipped breakfast at the refuge.

 It turned out to be the perfect decision.
 By late morning we were in the cloud and I felt sorry for the people who were passing us, going in the opposite direction.
 I knew they won’t witness what we did just a few hours before.
 Remember early bird catches the worm!

-Via ferrata Bocchette Alte is a high alpine traverse, but if you completed all the other iron paths along this backpacking trip, you won’t have any troubles with this one.
-Only tackle it when the conditions are right though, because even the simplest of routes can turn deadly in adverse weather.
+Via Ferrata Bocchette Alte is a high alpine traverse, but if you completed all the other iron paths along this backpacking trip, you won’t have any troubles with this one.
+Only tackle it when the conditions are right though because even the simplest of routes can turn deadly in adverse weather.

 The path starts behind the refuge and follows track no 323.
-After the first few minutes however it breaks away and turns onto path no. 305.
+After the first few minutes, however, it breaks away and turns onto path no. 305.
 The climbing along cables and ladders starts very early with some great views towards Cima Dei Armi right behind you.

 Take extra care when going down and make sure to place your steps securely.
-Whilst it’s not a sharp descend you want to avoid sliding down as much as possible.
+Whilst it’s not a sharp descent you want to avoid sliding down as much as possible.
 This is the only time I wished I had crampons but my hiking poles definitely helped with keeping my balance.

 40 minutes after leaving Bocca del Tuckett you should arrive at rifugio Tuckett, where you had spent your first night!
 Don’t drink that victory beer yet though!